Maverick Author

 1. When You're the Grinder, The Work Dies When You Burn Out.
 When You're the Broker, The Network Becomes Self-Sustaining.

 One person can accomplish X. Two connected people can accomplish 10X.
 But when you broker connections for dozens?
 The math breaks.
-Rob spent 40 hours organizing Christmas Outreach.
+Rob spent hundreds of hours organizing Christmas Outreach.
 The partners he connected have invested thousands of hours in ongoing initiatives.
 He didn't grind those hours—he facilitated the connections that multiplied them.
 The partnerships Rob brokered 10 years ago still produce results—and he's not in the room anymore.
 That's the dream broker advantage: your impact outlives your direct involvement.

 2. You Don't Have All The Answers.
 You Create The Conditions Where The Collective Intelligence Of Your Network Surfaces The Solutions.